CactusPuppy/ow2-community-patch/DEVELOPERS.md

 Developers should work in [OverPy](https://github.com/Zezombye/overpy) if possible.
 Work in [OSTW](https://github.com/ItsDeltin/overwatch-script-to-workshop) will be accepted as long the source code is easily translatable to OverPy (i.e. no methods or use of variable stacks.
 Use of classes is acceptable but discouraged).

+# (Recommended, but Optional) Semantic Commits

+To assist code reviewers in parsing your submission, please follow the [Angular Git Commit Guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits).
+Each commit must cover one and only one cognitive change to the project.
+Do not mix two instances of changes (e.g. documentation change in `patch-notes.html` and feature change in `src/heroes`) in one commit.

-# Developer Guidelines
+# Coding Rules

-When developing for this mode, please abide by the following conventions:
+When developing for this mode, please abide by the following rules:

 - Always use `player.hero` to check a player's effective hero.
 Never use `@Hero`, `player.getCurrentHero()`, or `getPlayersOnHero()`.
   - The only exception is if you are working on the hero swap code contained in [`src/general/resets.opy`](src/general/resets.opy).